ZhenyingZhu/StudyNotes/ASP.md

 It expose data, which is similar to AppController, which also expose data.

+Notice error "Microsoft.AspNetCore.Server.Kestrel[17] Connection id "0HLQ8IO277ERG" bad request data: Invalid request line: \x16\x03\x01\" might caused by SSL.
+Go to properties/launchSettings.json to confirm the application URL is with HTTPS or not.

 # HERE

 Add attribute `Route("api/[Controller]")` to the controller class.